How to Approach a Social Media Influencer to Promote Your Brand

 Social Media Influencers Aren’t Scary – We Do This For a Job

-Never ever think that a potential influencer you wish to work for will be offended by you contacting them, asking them for promotion in exchange for free product.
-Most influencers are professionals and receive inquiries like this all the time – after all – it is their job!
+Never ever think that a potential influencer you wish to work for will be offended by you contacting them.
+You – a potential client, are their bread and butter – they are approached all the time.

-Of course, expect influencers or bloggers with a large following to ask for a budget.
-Not all influencers will work in exchange for free product – but they will tell you this nicely.
+But not all influencers will work in exchange for product.
+Of course, you can ask them – that’s no problem.
+But larger influencers can’t pay the bills with moisturizer or tanning cream.
+So expect in return a media kit that will spell out their fee for promotions.
+But if they are professional – they will tell you this nicely!
 If an influencer ever responds to you in a rude or disrespectful way, they obviously haven’t been in the influencing game long.

 Paid or Free Influencers – What’s the Difference?

-Influencers who will work in exchange for free product are usually the smaller, up and coming influencers.
+Influencers who will work in exchange for free product are usually the smaller, up and coming influencers or microinfluencers.
 Even though you are providing free product, they are not obligated to post about the product or even talk about it.
-You also have no say on the look or feel of the final images.
+You also have no say on the look or feel of the final images unless you have a contract in place.

 As they say, you do get what you pay for!!